 - Workload – The workload in college is a step above what you were used to in school – here, you are expected to not only submit work of a higher academic quality and length, but you are also expected to do it by yourself, with no one to hand.
 Only take as many minors/extracurricular activities as you can manage.
 Procrastination is your worst enemy, and no matter how tempting it may be, do not leave your assignments for later.
 If your workload feels unmanageable, visit Buy Online Class for some expert help in your academics.

 - Bullying – Though it’s not as common as depicted in pop culture, as most seniors remember what it was like to be a freshman, in some rare cases, hazing and bullying do happen.
 If this happens to you or someone you know, immediately contact your college authorities to take action; bullying should not be tolerated one bit.
+You must always be self motivated and be confident about yourself.
+There are always ways to reduce stress in college students.
+You can check it in this blog.

 - Homesickness – For many people, this is their first experience of living away from home.
 In such a situation, a little homesickness is an inevitability.
 There is not really much you can do to stop this, except to keep yourself busy and call your family often.
 This is only temporary and will soon wear off.